Hilary Price and Rihoko Ueno

 Personal business and estate records contain contracts, loan agreements, inventories, and other records documenting income and expenses.

 Printed material is comprised of books, clippings, exhibition announcements and catalogs, journals, magazines, newsletters, postcards, press releases, programs, and posters documenting Cheng's career.
+There are printed materials related to other artists as well.

 One scrapbook contains clippings and reproductions of Cheng's work.